 Premises Liability in North Dakota

 If you describe the accident that caused your injury to a North Dakota personal injury attorney, the attorney will immediately start asking you questions about the place where the accident occurred.
 Here are some examples of accidents for which the injured person might have grounds for a premises liability lawsuit.

 Many clients in Fargo consider Tim O’Keeffe, Tatum O’Brien and Sara Monson to be among the best personal injury attorneys in the area.
 If you have been injured in an accident because of negligence on a property owner’s part, you might have a case for a premises liability lawsuit.
-Contact O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.
+Contact O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.